travelhacks/flysasClient/README.md

 More info @ https://travelhacks.azurewebsites.net/Console

 # AwardWeb
-Site for searching award tickets with SAS and Star Alliance
+Site for searching award tickets with SAS and Star Alliance.
+Its running at https://awardhacks.se